ilarsf/aarc_lts/_includes/textbook/Part2-ForTheLearner.md

 * **Getting Out:** Reverse the process.
 Bring one hand to the dock, keep weight low, and step out onto the dock carefully.
 * **Go Slow:** Rushing leads to instability.
 Remember the coach's cue: "Slow is smooth, smooth is fast".

+*At AARC, we launch and land downstream.
+Your coach will demonstrate the specific technique for safely managing the boat in the current during launch and landing.*

 ![Placeholder: Photos showing steps for getting in and out of the boat at the dock](placeholder)

 ### Finding Your Balance